adetaylor/codeclub-python/README.md

 This repository contains some experiments in producing a Python CodeClub curriculum using PyGame and, I hope eventually, networked games.

+This was originally developed in parallel to the IDLE-based curriculum that actually became CodeClub term 4.
+Sad times.
+However, these may still be useful as an 'advanced Python' term.

 Checking this out and modifying it
 -------------------